About the Doctor of Medicine

 |Credit points for award||Duration full-time|

-- Teaching and learning objectives of the Medical Program
+- Teaching and learning objectives of the Doctor of Medicine

-The University of Sydney Medical Program aims to produce medical graduates who are committed to rational, compassionate health care and medical research of the highest quality.
+The University of Sydney MD aims to produce medical graduates who are committed to rational, compassionate health care and medical research of the highest quality.

 The program encourages enrolment of students from diverse backgrounds and aims to help them to become graduates responsive to the health needs of individuals, families and communities and committed to improving the health care system at all levels.

-The Sydney Medical Program Graduate Attributes and the conduct required of students in the program is described in a document entitled the Sydney Medical Program Statement of Expectations (PDF).
+The Doctor of Medicine Graduate Attributes and the conduct required of students in the program is described in a document entitled the Sydney Medical Program Statement of Expectations (PDF).

 Future students should study this document and the positive guidance it offers.
-As the SMP is a professional degree, the Statement of Expectations has also been registered as a 'local provision' for the Sydney Medical Program (links below).
+As the MD is a professional degree, the Statement of Expectations has also been registered as a 'local provision' for the Doctor of Medicine program (links below).
 This means that after a significant breach a student may be asked to 'show cause' as to why they should be allowed to remain in the program.

 SMP Statement of Expectations Provisions 2013